 equipped with a natural $\GL_{P(m)}$-invariant morphism into $U^P_m$ (this uses that any base change of the evaluation map $\pr_T^\ast \pr_{T\ast}\cF(m) \to \cF(m)$ is surjective), which defines a $T$-valued point of $[U_m^P / \GL_{P(m)}]$.
 This construction yields an equivalence (compatible with pullbacks) between the $T$-valued points of the stacks involved, proving the sought after isomorphism. \end{proof}

-We conclude that $\CCoh^P(X)$ has an exaustion by open substacks which are global quotient stacks.
+We conclude that $\CCoh^P(X)$ has an exhaustion by open substacks which are global quotient stacks.
 We shall see in \Cref{prop:Coh^n-global-quotient} that, if $P\equiv n$ is a constant polynomial, then $\CCoh^n(X)$ is itself a global quotient.